Yoctol/bottender/examples/telegram-poll/README.md

 npm run dev
 ```

-This command will start server for bot developing at `http://localhost:5000`.
+This command starts a server listening at `http://localhost:5000` for bot development.

-If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/telegram` from command line.
+If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/telegram` from your terminal.

 ## Set Webhook